poult-lab/daily-word/english_words_ learning.md

 02.lucrative /ˈluːkrətɪv/

-[adj] The new contract is believed to be among *the most lucrative signed by any music group this year*.
+[adj] The new contract is believed to be among *the most lucrative signed by any music group this year*./CJ Cheiljedang's leading food brand Bibigo, is now featured in a Harvard Business School textbook, which explains how the food brand successfully expanded its presence in the lucrative global food market, according to the food company, Sunday.

 "producing a large amount of money; making a large profit"